 This is all you need.

 Put strips into a deep bowl and cover with buttermilk.
 It took only a cup for me.
 Let soak for 15- 20 minutes while you work on the coating and oil.
-If your are cooking a large amount.
-Preheat the oven to 200 with a cooking sheet for a place to hold the cooked strips.
+If you are cooking a large amount, preheat the oven to 200 with a cooking sheet for a place to hold the cooked strips.

-Heat 1/2 to 3/4 inch of oil in a large pan over medium heat.
-I used about 2 cups in a 12 inch cast iron fry pan.
-Get to a steady temp of about 365 plus or minus.
-Don't be under 350 or above 400.
+Heat ¼ to ½ inch of oil in a large pan over medium heat.
+I used about 2 cups in a 12-inch fry pan.
+Get to a steady temperature of about 365°.
+Don't be under 325° or above 375°.

-Mix 1 1/2 cups AP flour with 1 T of Lowey's seasoning salt.
-Other seasoning salts should be fine or make your own spicing.
+Mix 1 ½ cups AP flour with 1 tablespoon of Lowey's seasoning salt.
+Options of adding 1 teaspoon white pepper or ½ teaspoon of black pepper.
+Also, an option of ⅛ teaspoon cayenne pepper.
+Other seasoning salts should be fine or make your own spicing combination.
 Mix well.

-Now drizzle 1/4 cup buttermilk into the flour mixture while mixing continuously.
+Now drizzle ¼ cup buttermilk into the flour mixture while continuously mixing.